 5. Test the Ports and CD/DVD Drive

-Try out all the USB ports, headphone jack, ethernet ports, HDMI, SD card slot, CD/DVD drive and other available inputs.
-Many of these are attached directly to the motherboard which is costly to replace.
+Try out all the USB ports, headphone jack, Ethernet ports, HDMI, SD card slot and other available inputs.
+Many of these are attached directly to the motherboard, which is costly to replace.
 While CD/DVDs are obsolete, many old laptops still come with a CD/DVD drive.
 Do also check if it is functional.

 6. Check Wireless Connectivity